Eating out is definitely the hardest part of being a coeliac.

 I don’t worry about whether or not I will find something on the menu (there’s always the classic steak and chips – as long as I emphasise no battered onion rings or mushrooms), but I do worry about making the table seem like a group of complainers.
 I’ve lost count the number of times I’ve had to refuse a meal because the chef didn’t listen to the waiter and put a pile of battered something on my plate.
 There was one classic moment when the waiter took the meal back, only for it to appear 30 seconds later with the onion rings removed but the meal covered in bits of batter and crumbs.
-When I said that they had simple removed the onion rings they admitted to it but couldn’t work out what the problems was (we didn’t continue with the meal).
+When I said that they had simply removed the onion rings they admitted to it but couldn’t work out what the problems were (needless to say we didn’t continue with the meal).

 Anyway, with a new Beefeater restaurant opening in Redditch I thought it would be a good chance to test them out, along with their reactions to my interest in their ingredients, as I hadn’t visited a Beefeaters’ for years.

 This is my personal review and is based on a single visit rather than a number of visits.

 It’s a chain restaurant, so you expect a certain standard and the Redditch Beefeater didn’t disappoint.
 However, the table we sat at was slightly sticky in places.